Uniformed and Overseas Citizens Absentee Voting Act: Voting methods

+UOCAVA lets uniformed service members request absentee ballots as early as they wish in an election year.
+Any time after that request they may send the Federal Write-In Absentee Ballot from outside the US, so they can vote even if they are on extended missions without communication, if they can send it from outside the US.

-UOCAVA lets citizens get ballots electronically (email, fax, or web site).
+UOCAVA lets covered groups get ballots electronically (email, fax, or web site) from all states.
+Some states transmit ballots electronically to other groups.

 Twenty states require ballots to be returned by mail.

 Four states allow ballot submission through secure web sites: AZ, CO (if needed), MO, and WV.
 In 2019-2020 researchers found insecurities in online voting systems used for UOCAVA from Voatz and Democracy Live.

 The four states allowing online voting and the remaining 27 states have a mix of rules allowing email or fax to return ballots: AK, CA, DE, DC, FL, HI, IN, IA, KS, LA, ME, MA, MS, MT, NE, NV, NJ, NM, NC, MD, OK, OR, RI, SC, TX (for danger, combat zones or space), UT, and WA.

 Maine and Rhode Island tabulate all votes cast in elections based on rules set out by UOCAVA in a single total at the bottom of the states official election result reports (such reports are officially posted in a csv file structure document) instead of separately tabulating such votes in the same category as all other votes cast in their home towns.